PAPIsdotio/latam-2018/cfp-guidelines.md

 ### Papers

-We welcome technical papers, industrial experience reports, review and research papers, but a paper is no requirement for being accepted to present at the conference (although we highly encourage it).
+We welcome technical papers, industrial experience reports, review and research papers.
+While submitting a paper is no requirement to be accepted to present at PAPIs, we highly encourage to do so.
 Papers presented at PAPIs are published in **[Proceedings of Machine Learning Research](http://proceedings.mlr.press/)**.

 ## Tips and rules